hadesrofl/NetCupDynDNS/README.md

 ## Docker

-There is a docker image available or can be build from source in this repository.
+There is a docker image available in this repository or can be built from source in this repository.

 ### Build from source